NPCtom/airnz-partner-reward-finder/README.md

 👋 As a side project I wanted to see if I could automate some of the repetitive searching involved in looking for Air New Zealand Star Alliance reward fares.

 This Chrome extension is a proof of concept only.
-It scans across multiple dates and highlights when business class rewards are available.
+It scans across multiple dates (±4 weeks) and highlights when business class rewards are available.

 ## Features
 - Displays a small user interface on the reward portal.